-Toenail fungus cures include both oral and topical medication treatments.
+Nail fungus medication include both oral and topical treatments.

 For years the gold standard for treating onychomycosis in an otherwise healthy individual has been oral therapy.
 The most widely prescribed medication today is Lamisil tablets (Novartis), although there are certainly other oral antifungals that can be used.
 The newer generation of oral antifungals are fairly safe medications if properly used.
 Lamisil tablets has adverse response rate of less than 3 percent.
 Typically, the dosing for Lamisil is one tablet per day for three months for fungus nails.